Travel information about Montenegro

 In most cases this allows a stay of up to 90 days.
 If your country is not covered by a visa waiver, you will need a valid passport, verified letter of invitation, return ticket, proof of sufficient funds and proof of medical cover in order to obtain a visa.

-Go to www.mvpei.gov.me and follow the links to «Consular affairs» and «Overview of visa regimes for foreign citizens» find your country on the drop-down map for visa regulations or simply click on the following link icon
+Go to Montenegrin Ministry of Foreign Affairs and find your country on the list for visa regulations or simply click on the following link icon